slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"The grass is always greener on the side that is fertilized with bullshit."
 -- morganhousel@x*

-> *"I couldn’t be a doctor... it doesn’t change the world enough and you don’t actually earn that much."
--- Unknown (in San Francisco)*

 > *"When you’re up to your nose in shit, keep your mouth shut."
 -- Jack Beauregard (fictional)*